Want great BBQ Ribs but only have a Gas Grill? This is the best method for making the most of the equipment you have.

 Step Seven – Saucing the Ribs

-Once the ribs have dried on the surface and are cooked through to the desired doneness (the ideal temperature is around 185 to 190 degrees F) it is time to apply the sauce.
+Once the ribs have dried on the surface and are cooked through to the desired temperature of 185 to 190 degrees F) it is time to apply the sauce.
 If you don’t want sauce on your ribs, remove them now and move to the last step.

 Apply only warmed barbecue sauce.
-It should be heated to a temperature around 150 degrees F. Cold sauce will cool the ribs.
+It should be heated to at least 150 degrees F. Cold sauce will cool the ribs and stall the cooking process.
 Apply the barbecue sauce in three thin layers.
-Space each application apart by five minutes to allow the sauce to cook into the ribs and thicken.
+Repeat the process every five minutes to allow the sauce to cook into the ribs and thicken.
 After the last application, close the grill lid and wait five more minutes before removing.

-When the ribs are finished, remove them from the grill and turn it off.
+Once the ribs are finished, remove them from the grill and turn it off.
 Place the ribs on a large cutting board.
 Using a pair of tongs, hold the ribs on their edge, bone side towards you and gently slide a sharp knife between each bone.
-You should be able to see the bones in the rack and carving should be easy.
-Do not slide the knife along the edge of the bone, but aim to stay equally between the two adjacent bones, for evenly cut ribs.
+You should be able to see the bones in the rack making the carving process easier.
+Do not slide the knife along the edge of the bone, but aim to stay equally between the two adjacent bones.
 Once cut, serve immediately.
-I typically just eat them right off the cutting board.
+I typically just eat them straight off the cutting board.